What are interchange fees and why do they matter?

 Why do interchange fees matter?

-The value of card payments is massive.
-In 2023, the global credit card market was estimated at USD 558bn, moreover, it is expected to grow to USD 1.15tn by 2033 as cards offer a convenient alternative to cash and, increasingly, affordability.
+The value of interchange is massive.
+In 2023, the global credit card payment market was estimated at USD 558bn, and is expected to grow to USD 1.15tn by 2033.

-The global debit card payments market was valued at USD 95bn in 2023 and is projected to reach $151bn by 2032.
+The global debit card payment market was valued at USD 95bn in 2023 and is projected to reach $151bn by 2032.

-Research quoted by The Banker estimates that US merchants alone pay USD 135bn in interchange fees.
+The Banker estimates that US merchants alone pay USD 135bn in interchange fees in 2023.

 Who sets interchange fees?